 The bacterial population of the gastrointestinal tract (aka probiotics) create & maintain balance.
 More of those generally means a happier belly.

-- Take probiotics & pursue probiotic foods: Having enough good ensures the bad don’t overrun things.
-Prebiotic foods include kimchi, kombucha, miso, or sauerkraut.
+• Probiotic foods: Having enough good ensures the bad don’t overrun things.
+Prebiotic foods include kimchi (hello Kimchi Fried Quinoa), apple cider vinegar (ahem Digestion shot!), miso, or sauerkraut to name a few.

-- Incorporate fiber into your diet: There are two types of fiber: insoluble and soluble.
+• Incorporate fiber into your diet: There are two types of fiber: insoluble and soluble.
 Insoluble fiber is known as “roughage,” and due to its dense matter, it can't be broken down in the gut.
 Therefore, it continues on its path, relieving constipation and helping with regularity.
 Soluble fiber binds to cholesterol and sugar, slowing their absorption into the blood.
 It can also help boost "good" bacteria in the gut (it’s a prebiotic).
 Both are important in a daily diet and most folks eat far too little fiber.
-I recommend aiming to exceed the RDA of 30 grams by at least 50%, if not doubling it every day.
-Smoothies are a great way to get a bunch of fiber in one meal.
-Aim for chia seeds, raspberries, flax seeds and the like.
+Smoothies are a great way to get a bunch of fiber in one meal (don't sleep on my gut-loving favorite carrot ginger chia!), and of course the Detox which averages 43 grams of fiber per day.

-- Eat Bitter Foods: Bitter foods are also excellent allies for gut health.
+Eat Bitter Foods: Bitter foods are excellent allies for gut health.
 It’s a flavor many of us have lost the love for, but that usually indicates an especially nutritious and medicinal plant.
 If you like it: great.
-If you don’t (or don’t know), try tuning your taste buds with dandelion greens, beet greens, broccoli rabe, mustard greens, green tea and unsweetened cacao.
+If you don’t (or don’t know), try tuning your taste buds with dandelion greens, beet greens, broccoli rabe, mustard greens, green tea and unsweetened cacao (like in the cacao almond smoothie).

 Remember, your gut is central to your entire wellbeing.
 It’s attached to our brains, nervous systems, and beyond.
 To balance it, we want to nurture a flourishing bacterial population - lots of good bugs and lots for the good bugs to eat.
 Keep things moving with fiber and lots of water.
 Treat herbal bitters, digestive enzymes, and cleansing supplements as nice-to-haves.
 If we’ve healed our gut wholly, those will be less - or unnecessary.
 Lastly, keep breathing (deeply)!

-If you’re thinking about incorporating more gut-friendly foods to your diet but unsure how, give our Splendid Spoon plant-based meal plans a try.
+If you’re thinking about incorporating more gut-friendly foods to your diet but unsure how, give our Splendid Spoon plant-based meal subscription or Detox a try.
 They help take the stress out of habit forming and healthy eating with filling meals that are balanced in nutrients and made to grab & go.